How to get started in self-publishing: easy beginner steps

 But you know what’s even crazier?
 I thought you had to be a special kind of specimen to be able to do.

-But now that I have done it, I know it’s possible for everybody and that’s the point I want to prove.
-It’s the reason I’m sitting here writing to you:
+I thought you had to be special to write a novel, let alone self-publish one, but now that I have done it, I know it’s possible for everybody and that’s the point I want to prove.

-Now before we get ahead of ourselves, I have a confession to make: The novel is still just a draft.
+Now, before go any further, I have a confession: The novel is still just a draft.

-I currently have 3 other novel drafts waiting to get edited and published.
+And that’s why I’ve three other novels in production, waiting to be edited and published.
 All, so I can get better, so I can edit my firstborn novel and publish it in a way that I am going to be proud of.

-Now this doesn’t mean I waited with self-publishing anything (and neither should you if you have works that are done)
+Now this doesn’t mean I waited with publishing anything (and neither should you if you have works that are done)

-I have published two books through Amazon’s self-publishing platform: Kindle direct publishing (KDP):
+I have published two books through Amazon’s Kindle Direct Publishing (KDP) platform.

 Wanna hear a secret?
 They sucked.